 - 2 tablespoon vegetable oil, plus 1/4 teaspoon for oiling the eggplant

 - Wash and dry the eggplant.
 Take a knife and make 1-inch slits all over it.
 Rub the skin of the eggplant with 1/4 teaspoon of oil.

 - Place the oiled eggplant and the tomatoes on an outdoor grill on high heat.
-If you do not have an outdoor grill, place a piece of tin foil around the largest burner of your gas stove, then place a wire rack on top and place the eggplant, tomatoes and the habanero on top of it to roast over the flame.
-The tin foil is to help with clean up.
+If you do not have an outdoor grill, place a piece of tin foil around the largest burner of your gas stove, then place a wire rack on top and place the eggplant, tomatoes, and habanero on top of it to roast over the flame.
+The tinfoil is to help with clean up.